 Contributing to oral history, the Phillips Collection brought StoryCorps to Washington to gather the migration stories of the museum’s patrons and employees.
 During our weekend, graduate student and museum volunteer Taye Akinola shared his own migration story, describing his life as a deaf person and his frightening move alone from Houston, Texas to Washington, D.C. to StoryCorps facilitator Kate Brown.
 Taye remembers his migration as one that pushed him to make the first adult decision of his life: Despite his parents’ objections, Taye moved away from home to pursue higher education at Gallaudet University, a school whose programs cater to the deaf and hard of hearing.
 Although the move was a difficult one for Taye without his parents’ support, he is thankful for the growth that he and even his parents have seen in him as a person.
 Taye is now a graduate student at Gallaudet with a concentration in deaf studies, and he hopes to make the art world a bit more inclusive of the deaf, a population that primarily operates visually.

-2 Responses to “Migrations Past and Present”
+One Response to “Migrations Past and Present”

 To preserve the StoryCorps mission and experience for our readers and participants, comments are subject to the StoryCorps Terms of Service.
 Comments may be held for moderation or removed if deemed offensive or off-topic.
 Please do not resubmit your comment if you don't see it right away, it will be approved as soon as possible.
 Thank you.